-I just finished working on two book projects.
-One is with Ashli Quesinberry Stokes about the role of Southern food in the development of Southern identity.
-I’ve also been working on an edited volume with Esther Yook called Communicating Advice: Peer Tutoring and Communication Practice (to be published by Peter Lang in 2015).
+I have published 3 books.
+The most recent book was written with Ashli Quesinberry Stokes and discusses the role of Southern food in the development of Southern identity.
+I’ve also published edited volumes with Esther Yook on peer tutoring (Communicating Advice: Peer Tutoring and Communication Practice) and communication centers (Communication Centers and Oral Communication Programs in Higher Education).

 - Stokes, Ashli Q., & Atkins-Sayre, Wendy.
 Consuming Identity: The Role of Food in Redefining the South.
 University Press of Mississippi.
-Forthcoming November 2016.
+2016.

 - Atkins-Sayre, Wendy, & Yook, Eunkyong.
 (Eds.).
 Communicating Advice: Peer Tutoring and Communication Practice.
 Peter Lang Publishing.
 2015.

 - Co-edited volume with Eunkyong Yook as lead editor, Communication Centers and Oral Communication Programs in Higher Education: Advantages, Challenges, and New Directions.
 2012

 - Crafting the Cornbread Nation: The Southern Foodways Alliance and Southern Identity, Southern Communication Journal.